SRF Yogis India Tour (20 Days and 19 Nights)

 16

-Drive to Kukuchhina (55 km, 2 hours) where Babaji cave is situated.
+Drive to Kukuchhina (55 km, 2 hours) where Babaji's cave is situated.
 From the base of the mountain, the trek to the cave would take around 45 minutes.
-The spot where Babaji had materialized a golden palace, a small temple (Smriti Temple) of Babaji stands erected.
-The temple has been constructed by YSS.
-After visit to the cave and the Smriti Temple, you will head back to hotel in Ranikhet.
+At the spot where Babaji had materialized a golden palace, stands a small temple (Smriti Temple) dedicated to Babaji, constructed by YSS.
+After visiting the cave and the Smriti Temple, you will head back to the hotel in Ranikhet.

 17

 Drive to Kathgodam Railways Station (75 km, 2.5 hours) for a train to New Delhi.
-Check-in at a hotel for dinner and overnight stay.
+Upon arrival in New Delhi, you will check-in at a hotel for dinner and overnight stay.

 18

 Visit to the Qutub Minar – one of the tallest minarets in the world.
-It is believed that Qutub-ud-din Aibak, who was the first Muslim conqueror of Delhi, laid the foundation of Qutub Minar in 1192 AD.
-The height of the Qutub Minar is 72.5 meters and there are 379 steps to reach its top.
-You will then explore the Dilli Haat - a unique shopping complex which boasts of craft stalls selling native, utilitarian and ethnic products from all over the country.
-Return to hotel for overnight stay.
+Qutub-ud-din Aibak, the first Muslim conqueror of Delhi, laid the foundation of the Qutub Minar in 1192 AD.
+The height of the Qutub Minar is 72.5 meters, and there are 379 steps to reach its top.
+You will then explore the Dilli Haat - a unique shopping complex with craft stalls selling native, utilitarian, and ethnic products from all over the country.
+Return to the hotel for an overnight stay.

 19

 After breakfast, drive to Agra (250 km, 4 hours) where you will check-in at a hotel.
-Post lunch, visit to the Taj Mahal and the Agra Fort.
-The Taj Mahal is a mausoleum of white marble, built by the orders of the Mughal emperor Shah Jahan, to house the tomb of his wife Mumtaz Mahal.
+Post lunch, visit the Taj Mahal and the Agra Fort.
+The Taj Mahal is a mausoleum of white marble, built by order of the Mughal emperor Shah Jahan, to house the tomb of his wife Mumtaz Mahal.
 It took 16 years to complete the work on the main structure.
-The artisans from whole of India, Central Asia and Iran were involved in the construction of the masterpiece.
-The Taj Mahal is one of the Seven Wonders of the World.
+Artisans from all over India, Central Asia, and Iran were involved in constructing this masterpiece.
+The Taj Mahal is renowned as one of the Seven Wonders of the World.
+The Agra Fort, also a UNESCO World Heritage Site like the Taj Mahal, has a rich history.
+Originally a brick structure built by a Hindu king, it was later enhanced and fortified by the Mughal emperor Akbar and his son Shah Jahan.
+Dinner and overnight stay will be at the hotel.

 20